Grammar and UsageEnglish grammar- and usage-related links and learning materials

 Punctuation: The use of punctuation marks to clarify relationships among words in a sentence

-Exercises & Quizzes: Exercises and quizzes to practice and test your understanding of the rules of English grammar
+Exercises & Quizzes: Exercises and quizzes to practice and test your understanding of the rules of English grammar and usage

 Grammar and Usage Resources